codio-content/HTML_and_CSS-CSS/.guides/content/Text-color-6cf2.md

 Finally , the last notation `rgb(255,0,0)` allow you to define the r g and b components using values from 0 to 255 and is quite self explanatory.

-Hopefully, with Codio you dont have to search on the web or do the calculations yourself, just click a color in a css file in codio and it will give you a convenient color picker that will let you choose your color visually.
+Hopefully, with Codio you dont have to search on the web or do the calculations yourself, just click a color in a CSS file in codio and it will give you a convenient color picker that will let you choose your color visually.

-For that just type in a css file :
+For that just type in a CSS file :

 ```css
 color:#fff;